CSS-Viki/FEM-Time-tracking-dashboard/README.md

 - The text for the previous period's time should change based on the active timeframe.
 For Daily, it should read "Yesterday" e.g "Yesterday - 2hrs".
 For Weekly, it should read "Last Week" e.g. "Last Week - 32hrs".
 For monthly, it should read "Last Month" e.g. "Last Month - 19hrs".

 ### Process
-This is by far my most frustrating but fulfilling project i have done from fronten mentor😂😂 especially trying to breakdown async function to work with the synchronous one.
+This is by far my most frustrating but fulfilling project i have done from frontend mentor😂😂 especially trying to make my async function to work with the synchronous one.
 Check out the finished site below👇🏽

 - Live Site URL: [Live site](https://time-tracking-dashboard-project.onrender.com)